 The great thing about property investment in Birmingham is that prices are still at an attractive level with room to grow, plus yields are strong.
 In short, there is lots of potential for buyers to make serious profits from capital growth over the coming years, whilst enjoying great rental incomes in the meantime.

-Finally, regeneration is ripe and there is a 20 year plan to transform the city centre.
+Finally, regeneration is ripe and there is a 20-year plan to transform the city centre.
 Birmingham’s ‘Big City Plan’ is dubbed by the city’s council as the ‘most ambitious, far-reaching development project ever undertaken in the UK’.
 This will provide 50,000 new jobs, 5,000 new homes and improved infrastructure to meet the needs of new residents.

-This area of Birmingham has been tipped as an up and coming spot for buy-to-let investment in the immediate future due to growth potential, current and future demand, affordability and price growth.
-Prices are still at a relatively low entry point and the area offers potential great returns for those that get in and invest now.
-It is subject to more than £2billion of planned development projects over the coming years and is also within walking distance of HS2’s Curzon Street Train Station, plus the existing Moor Street and New Street stations.
-This really is one to look out for.
+Digbeth has been tipped as an up-and-coming spot for buy-to-let investment in the immediate future due to its affordability, demand, and expected price growth.
+Prices are still at a relatively low entry point and the area could deliver great returns for those who invest early.
+Furthermore, Digbeth is subject to more than £2 billion worth of planned development projects over the coming years.
+It is also within walking distance of HS2’s Curzon Street Train Station, plus the existing Moor Street and New Street stations.
+This really is one spot to look out for.

 Frequently Asked Questions

 Below you can find a range of common questions from previous investors.
 If you require specific details and advice please do not hesitate to contact us today on +44 203 627 3987 or via [email protected].

 01. Is Birmingham a good place to invest in property?